 Hey, remember our SOLO and all its perks and faults?
-It was a revolutionary idea back in 2012….
+It was a revolutionary idea back in 2012…

-Let me tell you a little about the story behind SOLO LINK, and my journey here.
-The first time I proposed the idea of merging these 3 frequencies into 1, hand in hand with many other improvements, was back in Q4-2012 with the 3DR team.
+Let me tell you a little about the story behind SOLO LINK and my journey here.
+The first time I proposed the idea of merging these 3 frequencies into 1, hand-in-hand with many other improvements, was back in Q4 2012 with the 3DR team.
 I was basically ignored.
-Some people in charge of making these engineering decisions were not sure it was going to work, or thought it was not a viable Project (Despite seeing the Parrot 1 flying around).
+Some people in charge of making these engineering decisions were not sure it was going to work, or thought it was not a viable project (despite seeing the Parrot 1 flying around).

-After working a lot, creating some prototypes and running a few tests in only 3 months, we uploaded a video about our progress to YouTube, it was around May 2014 and we started to get a lot of internal attention for one simple reason… IT ACTUALLY WORKED.
-I’m being truly honest here, pretty deep inside of me, without trying to sound cocky or mean, proving wrong all the neigh sayers, was just the cherry on top.
+After working a lot, creating some prototypes, and running a few tests in only 3 months, we uploaded a video about our progress to YouTube.
+It was around May of 2014 and we started to get a lot of internal attention for one simple reason… IT ACTUALLY WORKED.
+I’m being truly honest here, pretty deep inside of me, without trying to sound cocky or mean; proving wrong all the neigh-sayers was just the cherry on top.
 Still, my greatest satisfaction was for it to work, for the sake of engineering, which is what we are all about.
 Now with mRo, I don’t have to worry about all those issues.

-As we all know, this technology still has a lot of limitations, mainly because it works through an optimized long-range WIFI.
+As we all know, this technology still has a lot of limitations, mainly because it works through an optimized long-range Wi-Fi.
 We decided to use a PCI express, with the purpose of allowing people to easily hack it and add a better version of it like MIMO, upgrade to 4G, and probably in the future, create something with a more capable transmission scheme like our powerful relative DJI.
-I deeply admire the genius (another one) behind DJI, I’m glad that a few years later after I conceived the idea, they brought out their version of Solo LINK.
+I deeply admire the genius (another one) behind DJI and I’m glad that a few years after I conceived the idea, they brought out their version of Solo LINK.
 It was a good sign.

-Summarizing, Solo Link is by far the most complex, yet the cheapest part of Solo, as well as the fastest on being developed, and it was a key component for positioned this drone in a slightly competitive market.
-It still has some flaws.
-It had nothing to do with the GPS but, which, for those who don’t know yet, I recently developed a new and better version of the GPS for Solo, where you may notice that the acquisition is stronger and has well design antenna coupling.
-You can get it now, visit us at our webpage here.
+Summarizing, Solo Link is by far the most complex, yet cheapest part of Solo, as well as being the fastest developed and a key component for positioning this drone in a slightly competitive market.
+That being said, it still has some flaws.
+It has nothing to do with the GPS, but, for those who don’t know yet, I recently developed a new and better version of the GPS for Solo, where you may notice that the acquisition is stronger and has well-designed antenna coupling.
+You can get it now; visit us at our webpage here.
 Thanks for the good reviews!

-Please don´t forget to visit us, leave your comments or ask anything you would like to know.
+Please don’t forget to visit us, leave your comments, or ask anything you would like to know.
 We are here to help and surprise our clients with new technology.